 Please provide a brief description of the technology/software or technology project and its core goal(s).

+7. Which Program Review goal does this technology request support?

 College and District Strategic Plan

-1. Please explain how the technology or enhancement supports the strategic plan.
-Include information on how students will be impacted and/or employees or the college or district overall.
-Consider whether this would this be a district-wide implementation.
+1. Please explain how the technology or enhancement supports the strategic plan and impacts students, employees, the college, and/or the district.

 Which Strategic Plan priority (or priorities) are supported by this request?
 To access the Strategic Plan, please click here.

-Basic Skills Acceleration Guided Student Pathways

-Student Validation and Engagement Organizational Health
+Increase Equitable Access Eliminate Equity Gaps in Course Success

+Increase Persistence and Eliminate Equity Gaps Increase Completion and Eliminate Equity Gaps Increase hiring & retention of diverse employees to reflect the students and communities we serve

 Other (please specify)